Quickstart

 Create a Sync Configuration

-In this guide we'll create a configuration to sync from the AWS source (opens in a new tab) to the SQLite destination (opens in a new tab) using the init command.
+In this guide we’ll create a configuration to sync from the Hacker News source to the SQLite destination using the init command.

 Run the following command to create a configuration file:

-./cloudquery init --source aws --destination sqlite --spec-path aws_to_sqlite.yaml
+./cloudquery init --source hackernews --destination sqlite --spec-path hackernews_to_sqlite.yaml

 To pick from a list of available sources and destinations, run the init command without any arguments.